MicrosoftDocs/memdocs/memdocs/analytics/settings.md

 ## <a name="bkmk_gen"></a> General settings

 The **General** page in **Settings** allows you to see if Intune startup performance data collection has been enabled.
 It's automatically enabled for all your devices by default when you click **Start** to enable user-experience analytics.
-You have the option to go to the Intune data collection policy node to change the set of devices on which boot and sign-in records are collected.
+You can go to the Intune data collection policy node to change the set of devices on which boot and sign in records are collected.

 ### <a name="bkmk_profile"></a> Intune data collection policy